-CLV Group has many student friendly apartments that are perfect for siblings who attend the same school, or if one is attending school and the other is working nearby; such as 939 Western located in London and 485 King Edward in Ottawa, just to name a few!
+CLV Group and InterRent REIT has many student-friendly apartments that are perfect for siblings who attend the same school, or if one is attending school and the other is working nearby, such as 939 Western located in London and King Edward Apartments in Ottawa, just to name a few!

 If you grew up with your sibling, you already know what it’s like living with another person.
-This means you know how to divide and conquer chores and you know their lifestyle and living habits.
+This means you know how to divide and conquer chores, and you know their lifestyle and living habits.
 You probably also know how to share, which means that hall closet space, fridge space and chores shouldn’t be too much of a fuss.
-TIP: Create a calendar to showcase important dates such as who is doing what chore and when, as well as when different payments are due which will also help with lessening the likelihood of disagreements between you and your roommate.
+Create a calendar to showcase important dates such as who is doing what chore and when, as well as when different payments are due, which will also help lessen the likelihood of disagreements between you and your roommate.